MP3 Export Options

 - When forcing export to mono and you choose variable or average bit rate or a Preset other than "Insane", the bit rate and the exported file size will be reduced compared to a stereo export.
 This can be done without affecting the quality of the export because less bits are needed for mono encoding than stereo.

 ID3 Metadata Tags

-MP3 files contain "metadata" at the start of the file as ID3 tags.
+MP3 files contain metadata at the start of the file as ID3 tags.
 These tags typically contain information such as Track Title, Artist Name, Year and Genre.
 Some of this information may be visible in the playing window of software and hardware players.
-The tags can be edited with Audacity's tag editor.
+The tags can be edited with Audacity's Metadata Tags Editor.

 By default, the Metadata Tags Editor will always appear at export time.
 Enter any metadata you require in the editor, then click the button (not ).

 When using Export Multiple, Metadata Editor pops up as many times as there are files to export.
 This gives flexibility to adjust the tags separately for tracks which form compilations with different artists or genres.

 If all the tracks to be exported have common information except for Track Title and Track Number, you may prefer to set Preferences as above so that Metadata Editor does not appear prior to export.
 Then make any necessary edits to the common tags at label or track name, and the Track Number tag will be generated according to the order of the labels or tracks.prior to export, and the multiple export will proceed silently with the Track Title and Track Number tags added automatically.
 The Track Title tag will be the same as the file name chosen in the

 The default MP3 encoding options in Audacity are 170 - 210 kbps VBR (preset "Standard").
 While this is a good choice for stereo music, it is not generally recommended for Podcasts.

 For podcasts, "CBR" (constant bit-rate) is recommended, and not "VBR" (variable bit-rate).